 Read more about Grand Bazaar >>

-The Egyptian Spice Bazaar
+The Historical Egyptian Spice Bazaar in Istanbul

-Also known as the Spice Bazaar, this market is located in the Eminönü neighborhood and dates back to the 17th century.
+Also known as the Spice Bazaar, this historical market is located in the Eminönü neighborhood of Istanbul and dates back to the 17th century.
 This bazaar is smaller than the Grand Bazaar but still offers a wide array of spices, teas, and traditional Turkish sweets.
 Visitors can find everything from saffron and sumac to dried fruits and nuts.

 The market is housed in an ornate building with a central domed ceiling, and the air is filled with the aroma of exotic spices.
 For the best deals, try to visit in the early afternoon when the crowds have died down, and be sure to sample some of the local delicacies.
 Read more…